ibm-cloud-docs/vmwaresolutions/archiref/caveonix/caveonix-partially.md

 Select the next available IP addresses from the {{site.data.keyword.cloud}} private portable subnet.
 Configure FQDN names in ADDNS.

-Find the details of the base VM, scale-out VM, and Remote collector VM in the following tables.
+Find the details of the base VM, scale-out VM, and Remote collector VM in the following table:
 |Parameter | Value |
 |----------|-------|
 | Type | Base |